swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseGetEventFrames**
-> ItemsEventFrame AssetDatabaseGetEventFrames(ctx, webId, optional)
+> ItemsEventFrame AssetDatabaseGetEventFrames(a.client.ctx, webId, optional)
 Retrieve event frames based on the specified conditions.
 By default, returns all children of the specified root resource that have been active in the past 8 hours.

 ### Required Parameters